LightSun/android-databinding/README.md

 - Support multi expressions. eg: java calling expression (only nested ternary expression is not support), android resource reference expression {@drawable/ic_default} or R.drawable.ic_default , dp and sp like "15dp", and color like "#ff0000" and so on.
-- the image full config was supported  now (round/circle/borderWith/borderColor/placeHolder).  here is the demo: the more to see in sample/RoundImageBindTest Activity.
+- the image full config was supported  now (round/circle/borderWith/borderColor/placeHolder).
+- here is the demo:
   ``` java
    <bind id="eniv2">
         <property name="onClick" referVariable="eventHandler" > eventHandler.onClickImage()</property>